chasakara/Traditional-Herbs/README.md

 * to delete my own herbs

-* to add my own herbs
+* to add a picture of the herb

+* to see the images of what the herb looks like

 ### Future Features